 Two of the most influential environments that impact our well-being are the design of our workspace and the way we design and engage with the ultimate state of recovery… sleep.

-With high-efficiency recovery and a well-designed work space, instead of repeatedly pushing through the grind, you can really learn to flow with the grind and the natural rhythms of your nervous system.
+With high-efficiency recovery and a well-designed work space, instead of repeatedly pushing through the grind, your team can really learn to flow with the grind and the natural rhythms of their nervous system.

-This approach allows you to keep working hard with less of the side-effects and more enjoyment in your working life.
+This approach allows for hard work with less of the side-effects.

 Yes, it sounds simple… maybe even too simple to believe that these skills will be useful…

-The truth is that the skills in this program are intentionally designed to be simple because there is a huge gap between KNOWING what is good for you and DOING what is good for you.
+The truth is that the skills in this program are intentionally designed to be simple because it is likely that your workdays are already busy and stressful.
+Plus, there is a huge gap between KNOWING what is good for you and DOING what is good for you.

-Plus, any skill or tool is only as good as the user and the techniques you will learn are only as good as the habits they become; otherwise they are basically parlour tricks on your nervous system – they feel great in the moment, but unless applied regularly, the benefits are limited.
+Any skill or tool is only as good as the user and the techniques within TWM are only as good as the habits they become; otherwise they are basically parlour tricks on the nervous system – they feel great in the moment, but unless applied regularly, the benefits are limited.

-That is why with The Workovery Method™ you will first learn how to cultivate a clear and meaningful mindset for implementation so that you can keep on top of your workload, re-commit to your own healthy habits and start building simple skills that leverage the sophistication of your nervous system.
+That is why with The Workovery Method™ participants will first learn how to cultivate a clear and meaningful mindset for implementation so that they can keep on top of their workload, re-commit to healthy goals and start building simple skills that leverage the sophistication of the nervous system.

 Who has benefited from the lessons behind The Workovery Method™